syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 {% endhighlight %}

-## How to disable dropping of a particular column
+## How to cancel dropping for a particular column

-Dropping can be canceled for a particular column by handling `QueryColumnDragging` event and using conditions based on `QueryColumnDraggingReason`.
-Refer to the following code sample to cancel dropping of a particular column:
+Dropping can be canceled for a particular column by handling the `QueryColumnDragging` event, and conditions based on `QueryColumnDraggingReason`.
+Refer to the following code sample to cancel dropping for a particular column:

 {% highlight c# %}